-Editorial board: Cognition and Emotion, Journal of Abnormal Psychology, Journal of Cognitive Psychotherapy, Behavior Therapy.
+Editorial board: Journal of Abnormal Psychology, Journal of Cognitive Psychotherapy, Behavior Therapy.
 Ad hoc reviewer: Behaviour Research and Therapy, Cognitive and Behavioral Practice, Cognitive Therapy and Research, Journal of Experimental Child Psychology.

 Dr. Coles is director of the Binghamton Anxiety Clinic, an anxiety specialty clinic devoted to treatment, research, and training.
 The BAC was established in 2004 and serves members of the greater Binghamton community.
 The BAC provides comprehensive anxiety assessments and individual cognitive-behavioral therapy for individuals with obsessive-compulsive disorder (OCD) and social phobia.

 Nature and treatment of OCD and social phobia in adults and children.
 Factors involved in the etiology and maintenance of OCD, including childhood experiences, cognitive factors and sleep/circadian rhythms.
 Role of information-processing biases (e.g., attention, memory, interpretation) in anxiety.
 Cognitive-behavioral treatment of social phobia and OCD.
 Understanding barriers to treatment-seeking for anxiety disorders.